TU-NHM/sh_matching_pub/sh_matching_analysis/readme.txt

 Output archive includes the following files:

 1. matches/ directory - folder including the main output files describing user's dataset matches to existing SHs, new compound clusters and SHs and HTML output
-	a. matches_out_*.csv - data matrix describing user's sequences belonging to existing SHs or forming new SHs.
+	a. matches_out_[distance_threshold].csv - data matrix describing user's sequences belonging to existing SHs or forming new SHs.
 These only include sequences which were placed into existing compound clusters;
-	b. matches_1_out_*.csv - data matrix describing user's sequences splitting into new SHs.
+	b. matches_1_out_[distance_threshold].csv - data matrix describing user's sequences splitting into new SHs.
 These include sequences placed outside of the current SH system and existing compound clusters.
 These sequences should be critically reviewed because they often include large proportion of chimeric and/or low quality sequences;
-	c. matches_out_*.html - HTML output summarizing the data in matches CSV files.
+	c. matches_out_[distance_threshold].html - HTML output summarizing the data in matches CSV files.
+	d. matches_out_all.txt - data matrix describing user's sequences belonging to existing SHs or forming new SHs (all distance thresholds merged).
+These include both sequences which were placed into existing compound clusters and sequences forming new compound clusters;
 2. err_[run_id].log - info and error messages in different analysis steps, mostly for debugging and providing support;
 3. excluded_[run_id].txt - list of sequences excluded from the analysis with the reason why they were included;
 4. source_[run_id]_names - translation table between user's sequence identifiers and system internal identifiers used throughout the analysis;
 5. source_[run_id]_fastanames - list of duplicate sequences in user's input data;
-6. krona_97.html - Krona HTML file krona_97.html can be interactively visualized with web browser.
+6. krona_03.html - Krona HTML file krona_03.html can be interactively visualized with web browser.
 Piechart shows all those taxonomic units for which there is taxonomic information from matching SHs and compound clusters.